|2G Population Coverage||98%|

 |4G Population Coverage||47%|

 |OTT Policy||Discussion document Dec 2016|

 Map Source: Collins Bartholomew Mobile Coverage Explorer dataset

 In 2016, the Autorité de Régulation des Télécommunications de Cote d’Ivoire (ARTCI) launched a discussion document on OTT apps with the purpose of facilitating discussion on the smooth running of the digital economy (Download Document).
 The discussion document lists several factors of concern, such as fake news, online addiction, child pornography and data privacy.
-The discussion document also focuses on tax optimisation (defined as the transfer of profits to another country without payment of taxes) and income cannibalisation (defined as the reduction of voice and SMS revenues due to OTT apps).
-The discussion document offers two recommendations:
+The discussion document listed several factors of concern, such as fake news, online addiction, child pornography and data privacy.
+The discussion document also focused on tax optimisation (defined as the transfer of profits to another country without payment of taxes) and income cannibalisation (defined as the reduction of voice and SMS revenues due to OTT apps).
+The discussion document offered two recommendations:

 1) Develop African payment platforms so that money is no longer transferred to European jurisdictions but kept in Africa; and

 2) Encourage the development of operator-specific OTT apps.

 The imposition of a mobile money tax of 0.5% on 1 January 2019 will make achieving the first objective of developing local payment platforms challenging.

 The second objective of encouraging operator specific OTT applications is also difficult in an environment where cross-platform connectivity is a key selling point to consumers.
 For example, WhatsApp has 1.5 billion users because it is cross-platform and global.